 Feedback from public consultation events held at the end of 2018 provided us with ideas for the design of the tunnel head houses and the types of materials that should be used.
 A design that complements other buildings in the area was overwhelmingly preferred by local people, while a more bold design was preferred at the eastern end.

 It’s always important that we consider the potential impact of other proposed new electricity generation in the area.
 Up until January 2019, this included the Wylfa Newydd nuclear power station, that was proposed on Anglesey.

 In early 2019, Horizon Nuclear Power announced their decision to suspend their UK nuclear projects, including their proposed power station on Anglesey.
 This also meant that a new National Grid connection to Wylfa Newydd was no longer required.

 National Grid has always stated that the VIP project in Eryri would proceed either alongside the Horizon project, any other potential new energy generation schemes that might be proposed in the area, or as a standalone scheme.

-Taking all the feedback from stakeholders and local people into account, on 6 March 2020 we submitted the planning application to the Eryri National Park Authority and Gwynedd Council.
+Taking all the feedback from stakeholders and local people into account, on 6 March 2020 we submitted the planning application to the Eryri National Park Authority and Cyngor Gwynedd.

 The proposal also included the construction of the two new tunnel head houses which will give access to the tunnel, along with a sealing end compound at the eastern end, which will connect the cables to the overhead line that will remain.

-In July 2020, we received planning permission subject to the discharge of a number of conditions from both the National Park Authority and Gwynedd Council.
+In July 2020, we received planning permission subject to the discharge of a number of conditions from both the National Park Authority and Cyngor Gwynedd.
 Both planning committees were unanimous in their approval of the project.